lkcampbell/brackets-ruler/README.md

 use the shortcut key which is **Ctrl-Alt-G** on Windows and **Command-Alt-G** on Mac.

 Clicking on the ruler will toggle the column guide on and off.
+Right click on the ruler to get a context menu where you can toggle the guide and the ruler as well.

 Click and drag on the ruler to the set the column guide.